waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   To bypass upward ledges, you MUST find a path AROUND them.
 This often means going significantly south/west/east, then using specific ground corridors or grass patches to ascend, then moving horizontally above the problematic ledges before jumping down.
 *   The sign at (10,28) on Route 1 is IMPASSABLE and acts like a wall.
 *   Follower Pokemon can block movement if approached from a non-facing direction, requiring an extra turn to step onto their tile.
-*   **Potion Usage (REVISED):** SPARKY should be healed with Potions proactively outside of battle if HP is low and a Pokémon Center isn't immediately accessible, especially before engaging trainers or exploring deep into an area.
-Relying solely on Pokémon Centers for healing can lead to blackouts if unexpected battles occur or poison takes its toll.
+*   **Potion Usage (REVISED - ROM HACK CHANGE):** Potions in this ROM hack heal only 10 HP.
+SPARKY should be healed proactively outside of battle if HP is low and a Pokémon Center isn't immediately accessible, especially before engaging trainers or exploring deep into an area.
 *   **Map Connections:** ALWAYS double-check the *direction* (North, South, East, West) and *destination* of a map connection in the Game State Information before committing to a route.
-A wrong turn can lead to significant detours (e.g., Route 22 instead of Route 2).
 *   **Trainer Battle Initiation (CRITICAL):** Battles are primarily triggered by entering a trainer's direct line of sight.
 Observe their facing direction and move onto a tile directly in front of them.
-Repeatedly pressing 'A' or trying to step on their tile when not in their LoS is ineffective.
-Dialogue loops can sometimes be broken with 'B' or by moving away.
-Non-battling NPCs may still have trainer sprites.
-*   **Exploration Planner Paths:** If the `exploration_planner` provides a very long or scattered path, consider breaking it into smaller, logical segments or re-running the planner after a short manual move to a new area.
-This can lead to more manageable and efficient exploration.
 *   **Type Matchups (CRITICAL REMINDER):** Pay closer attention to type matchups.
 Electric-type moves (like THUNDERSHOCK) are NOT VERY EFFECTIVE against Grass/Poison types like Oddish.
-This was a critical error leading to SPARKY taking unnecessary damage and getting poisoned.
-*   **Status Conditions (Poison):** Poison is a serious threat in Hard Mode, especially with no in-battle items.
-If SPARKY gets poisoned, prioritize reaching a Pokémon Center or using an Antidote (if available) ASAP.
-Do not continue to battle or explore extensively while poisoned, as the damage accumulates quickly and can lead to fainting.
+*   **Status Conditions (Poison - CRITICAL):** Poison is a serious threat in Hard Mode.
+If SPARKY gets poisoned, prioritize reaching a Pokémon Center or using an Antidote ASAP. **DO NOT CONTINUE TO BATTLE OR GRIND WHILE POISONED.** This was a critical error leading to blackouts.
-*   **Short-Range Pathing & Interaction:** Improve observation of immediate surroundings (NPCs, obstacles) to avoid wasted turns.
-Verify navigability and facing before committing to paths or interactions, especially in confined spaces.
+*   **System Warnings (Mixed Buttons):** Consistently receiving 'mixed buttons' warnings.
+Must ensure `buttons_to_press` contains *only* directional buttons for multi-step movements.
+Interaction buttons (A, B) or 'tool' calls must be in separate turns.

 # Hard Mode Rules
 *   Battle Style: Set.
 *   No items in battle.
 *   Level caps apply (Lt.
-Surge's cap is 24).
+Surge's cap is 24, Brock's Ace Onix is Lv14, so cap is 14).

 # Key Game Changes (ROM Hack)
 *   HMs: Forgettable, usable from menu, not storable in PC.